marc3gomes/DevProcessCodeBoostGodOfWar/README.md

 # DevProcess Event - CodeBoost

-An event held by the course (CodeBoost)[https://codeboost.com.br/], with the instructor: (Will Moreira)[https://github.com/WillMoreiraDev], front-end engineer, who currently `coda` for the agency (INSANY DESIGN 🤘)[https://insany.design/].
+An event held by the course [CodeBoost](https://codeboost.com.br/), with the instructor: [Will Moreira](https://github.com/WillMoreiraDev), front-end engineer, who currently `coda` for the agency (INSANY DESIGN 🤘)[https://insany.design/].

 The project consisted of developing a **God of War** game website for consoles.
 With a layout that has a lot of effects and many micro interactions.